 Brooke Goudy, RN, is Bromwell’s nurse.
-She is at Bromwell on Tuesdays and Fridays.
+She is at Bromwell on Monday, Tuesday and Wednesdays.
 While she’s an expert in tummy aches, fevers, and band-aid application, she does much more at our school.
 Her responsibilities include:

 If you have any questions about the health services provided at Bromwell, please contact Brooke Goudy at Brooke_Goudy@dpsk12.net.

 Up to date forms are available from the main DPS Nursing site.